CryptoAutistic80/antifa_bookclub/GITHUB_PAGES_SETUP.md

 **Logos not showing?**
 - Ensure PNG files are in the `out/` folder
+ - If using a subpath, confirm `basePath` and `assetPrefix` match the repo name
 - Check browser console for 404 errors

 **3D background not rendering?**